Category

 First, as a "What about this?" experiment, we held two mock active learning sessions.

 The first session was a lesson on creating personal catchphrases led by Professor Masashi Okuma, a collaborator on the "Advertising Elementary School" project.
-Using the "Advertising Elementary School" teaching material "How to Think," students developed their own catchphrases following steps like "divergence," "convergence," and "concept creation."
+Using the "Advertising Elementary School" teaching material "How to Think About Thinking," students developed their own catchphrases following steps like "divergence," "convergence," and "concept creation."
 Through this lesson on how to approach copywriting, we had the children experience not just being told to think, but how to effectively teach the process of "thinking."

 ナージャ 授業風景

 "As we grow into adults, our thought processes naturally become fixed.
 So having the process forcibly determined by cards is definitely awkward.
-But you won't see that unless you experience it all.
+But you can't see that unless you experience it all.
 Through this workshop, I wanted people to rediscover their own process," (Naja)

 Is your cognitive style visual dominant?
 Verbal dominant?
 Auditory dominant?

 When designing lessons at our institute, we consider various ideas while incorporating advice from many people.
-Among these, the topic of "cognitive characteristics" was particularly fascinating, so we invited Dr. Mami Honda, a pediatrician, to conduct a session at our summit.
+Among these, the topic of "cognitive characteristics" was particularly fascinating, so we invited Dr. Mami Honda, a pediatrician, to conduct a session at the summit.

 How do you remember someone you've just met?